texadactyl/jacotest.go/README.md

 1) Compilation with ```javac```.
 2) If compilation is successful, then execution proceeds under the control of a JVM (```java``` or ```jacobin```).

+The ```logs``` subdirectory holds the results for each test case.
+This consists of combined stdout and stderr in a single file with a .log extension.

 ### Test Case Results

 If a test case fails compilation, execution is not attempted.
-The stderr file is left in the ```logs``` subdirectory.
+There will be a javac .log file is left in the ```logs``` subdirectory.
 Flow moves on to the next test case.

-Assuming success, then execution begins.
-If execution fails, then the stderr file is left in the ```logs``` subdirectory.
-Whether successful or not, flow moves on to the next test case.
+Assuming compilation success, then execution begins.
+If the execution fails, then a jvm .log file is left in the ```logs``` subdirectory.
+Whether the current test is successful or not, flow moves on to the next test case.
+Flow stops when all test cases have been attempted.

 ### Jacotest Help